karush17/surreal-70-samples/README.md

 ## <a name="contributions"></a>Contributions
 *"No one can whistle a symphony.
 It takes a whole orchestra to play it."* – H.E.
 Luccock

 Collaboration is most welcome for this repository.
 If you believe that you would like to practice your research writing skills or would like to do a literature survey for your independent study, then feel free to hop in!
-Reviews in this repository follow a general LaTeX templated which is available in the template folder.
+Reviews in this repository follow a general LaTeX template which is available in the template folder.
 Furthermore, reviews written for the repository must follow the review guidlines which are available [here](#guidlines).
-Feel free to submit your review by opening a pull request.
+Feel free to submit the paper and its review by opening a pull request.